vistalab-technion/cs236781/_assignments/00-getting-started.md

     conda config --set auto_activate_base False
     ```

+3. Install [mamba](https://github.com/mamba-org/mamba) (a drop-in replacement
+   for `conda` which is much faster in solving the dependency requirements):
+    ```shell
+    conda install -n base -c conda-forge mamba mamba init
+    ```

-3. Use conda to create a virtual environment for the assignment.
+4. Use `mamba` to create a virtual environment for the assignment.
    From the assignment's root directory, run

     ```shell
-    conda env update -f environment.yml
+    mamba env update -f environment.yml -n cs236781-hw
     ```

-   This will install all the necessary packages into a new conda virtual
+   This will install all the necessary packages into a new virtual
-   environment named `cs236781-hwN` (where `N` is the assignment number).
+   environment named `cs236781-hw`.

+   From here on you can use either `conda` or `mamba` (they have exactly the same
+   CLI), but for this course generally `mamba` will be much faster.
+You can
+   even `alias conda=mamba`.

+   Note for users with M1 macs (Apple Silicon): You'll need to install the
+   Intel versions of the packages (they'll run fine via rosetta2).
+   To do this, run `export CONDA_SUBDIR=osx-64` before running the above
+   `mamba` command.

-4. Activate the new environment by running e.g.
+5. Activate the new environment by running e.g.

     ```shell
-    conda activate cs236781-hw1
+    conda activate cs236781-hw
     ```
-    (change `hw1` to `hw2`, etc. for each assignment).

-   *Activating* an environment simply means that the path to its python binaries
+   Note: *Activating* an environment simply means that the path to its python binaries
    (and packages) is placed at the beginning of your `$PATH` shell variable.
    Therefore, running programs installed into the conda env (e.g. `python`) will
    run the version from the env since it appears in the `$PATH` before any other